ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 ## 🦄 What you will learn
-1. You will mint NFT collection on TON
+1. You will mint NFT collection on TON.
-2. You will understand how NFT's on TON works
+2. You will understand how NFTs on TON works.
-3. You will put NFT on sale
+3. You will put NFT on sale.
-4. You will upload metadata to [pinata.cloud](https://pinata.cloud)
+4. You will upload metadata to [pinata.cloud](https://pinata.cloud).

 ## 💡 Prerequisites
-You must already have a testnet wallet with at least 2 TON on it.
-It's possible to get testnet coins from [@testgiver_ton_bot](https://t.me/testgiver_ton_bot).
+You must already have a testnet wallet with at least 2 TON in it.
+You can get testnet coins from [@testgiver_ton_bot](https://t.me/testgiver_ton_bot).

 :::info How to open testnet version of my Tonkeeper wallet?
-To open testnet network on tonkeeper go to the settings and click 5 times on the tonkeeper logo located in the bottom, after that choose testnet instead of mainnet.
+To open the testnet network on Tonkeeper, go to settings and click 5 times on the Tonkeeper logo located at the bottom.
+Then choose "testnet" instead of "mainnet."
 :::

 We will use Pinata as our IPFS storage system, so you also need to create an account on [pinata.cloud](https://pinata.cloud) and get api_key & api_secreat.
 Official Pinata [documentation tutorial](https://docs.pinata.cloud/pinata-api/authentication) can help with that.
-As long as you get these api tokens, I'll be waiting for you here!!!
+Once you have these API tokens, I’ll be waiting for you here!

 ## 💎 What is it NFT on TON?

-Before start of main part of our tutorial, we need to understand, how actually NFT works on TON in general terms.
-And unexpectedly, but we will start with an explanation of how NFT works in ETH, in order to understand what is the peculiarity of the implementation of NFT in TON, compared to the usual blockchains in the industry.
+Before starting the main part of our tutorial, we need to understand how NFTs work on TON in general terms.
+Unexpectedly, we will start with an explanation of how NFTs work on Ethereum (ETH), to understand the uniqueness of NFT implementation on TON compared to other blockchains in the industry.

 ### NFT implementation on ETH

 The implementation of the NFT in ETH is extremely simple - there is 1 main contract of the collection, which stores a simple hashmap, which in turn stores the data of the NFT from this collection.
-All requests related to this collection(if any user wants to transfer the NFT, put it up for sale, etc.) are sent specifically to this 1 contract of the collection.
+All requests related to this collection (if any user wants to transfer the NFT, put it up for sale, etc.) are sent specifically to this single contract of the collection.

 ![](/img/tutorials/nft/eth-collection.png)